Bypass navigation bar

 Read more about Dr. May.

 As the Dallas economy grows, so does the number of opportunities for thousands of middle-skills jobs that would help fight the growth of poverty in the area.
 However, people looking for employment in the DFW area don’t have the skills they need to qualify for those jobs.
-That’s why a partnership between the Dallas County Community College District and JPMorgan Chase is critical.

 "Completing college isn’t an end; it’s a beginning," Dr. May wrote in a recent column published in The Dallas Morning News.
 "That’s why I believe the White House proposal to provide a free community college education to all Americans is a model for success."